urbanware-org/wideredist/Readme.txt

     This archive simply contains all files of the WiDeRedist repository, but without any documentation.
-Latter as well as the separate downloads for the correspnding server and client components can be found inside the official repository, see below.
+Latter as well as the separate downloads for the corresponding server and client components can be found inside the official repository, see below.

         Repository: